Sadly, those lists keep on stretching. Unfortunately they are way far from exhaustive, help us fill the gap by email at email@example.com…

 The spokesman, Lt.
 Ryan Flood, told reporters on June 13 that police were responding to a panic alarm on a cellphone that someone in the house triggered shortly before midnight.
 A lone deputy went to the house and rang the doorbell, where the armed homeowner “immediately jerked open the door and presented a handgun and pointed it directly at the deputy,” Flood said.

-Flood said Deputy Kevin Azzara opened fire and shot the man, who was reported alive and recovering in a hospital.
+Flood said Deputy Kevin Azzara opened fire and shot the man multiple times, who was reported alive and recovering in a hospital.
 The deputy was placed on administrative leave with pay — the protocol for an officer involved in a shooting.
 The sheriff’s office echoed that account on its Facebook page the next day, accusing the homeowner of opening the door and aiming his weapon at the deputy.

 As promised, the Greenville County Sheriff’s Office released Monday what it called “relevant video footage and photographs” in the shooting.
 But the body-cam video from that night contradicts the initial police account.
 The video, which was edited by the sheriff’s office and lacks some audio, includes a narration from Capt.
 Tim Brown from the office of professional standards.